Ransomed and beaten: Migrants face abuse in Libyan detention

 “Libya isn’t a safe place for Black Africans,” Touré said.

-For some, particularly Arab migrants, the ordeal ended without detention, as long as they paid.
-Waleed, a Tunisian, told the AP he bribed guards four times at the Tripoli port and walked free.
-Mohammed, a Moroccan, also said he was released at port in 2020 by handing over 3,000 dinars ($660).
-Both men gave only their first names out of fear for the safety of family members still inside Libya.

-The Libyan coast guard has intercepted some 87,000 migrants in the Mediterranean since 2016, including about 26,300 so far this year, according to U.N. figures.
-But only about 10,000 are in detention centers, according to the U.N. migration agency, raising concerns that many are in the hands of criminal groups and traffickers, and others are dead.
+The Libyan coast guard, which is trained and equipped by the European Union, has intercepted some 87,000 migrants in the Mediterranean since 2016, including about 26,300 so far this year, according to U.N. figures.
+But only about 10,000 are in detention centers, according to the U.N. migration agency, raising concerns that many are in the hands of criminal groups and traffickers, and that others are dead.

-The U.N. report did not name suspects, saying more investigation is needed to determine who was culpable.

 But migrants and others inside Libya say the issue is clear cut: It’s the militias and warlords who have become powerful government figures in many areas.